onflow/docs/docs/tools/flow-cli/flix.md

 ```

 :::info
-Cadence v0.42.7 supports more Cadence docs provides more funcationality.
-Parameters descriptions will populate human readable title and description.
-Look forward to `parameters` property which is an array of `Parameter`.
+Cadence v0.42.7 supports additional Cadence pragma funcationality that FlIX utility can use to generate FLIX.
+It will support parameters "title" and "description".
 :::

-Resulting json when metadata is extracted from Cadence Doc Pragma
+The resulting json metadata is extracted from Cadence Doc Pragma
 ```json
 {
     "f_type": "InteractionTemplate",